XII. Long-Term Services and Support Model Components

 This module describes the data, assumptions, and methods used to adapt the Health Workforce Simulation Model (HWSM) to model the sector-specific long-term services and support (LTSS) workforce.
 LTSS includes nursing homes, residential care facilities, home health, hospice, and adult day services centers.
 Because of data limitations, home health and home-based hospice visits are combined into home care.
 The Medical Expenditure Panel Survey (MEPS), which is used for modeling home health visits, does not distinguish between visits associated with chronic care management and visits following hospital discharge for acute conditions.
 Hence, all home health visits are included under LTSS for modeling purposes.

 In this module, we focus on modeling nursing assistants (NAs), home health aides (HHAs), and personal care aides (PCAs).
+Modeling of other health care occupations providing LTSS is described in other modules:

 • The module on the nurse workforce describes modeling of registered nurses (RNs) and licensed practical nurses (LPNs).